Birding in Buffalo

 There is also a bird viewing pull off near the island that I have ventured to and have witnessed many birds diving for lunch.

 About 40 minutes from the city center lies this wildlife refuge.
 There is a wide range of landscape that brings in numerous types of birds.
 You will find marshland, grassland, and wetlands.
-It’s also a great spot to view eagles, hawks, herons, and egrets.
+It’s a great spot to view eagles, hawks, herons, and egrets, and numerous kinds of waterfowl throughout the year.
 Although it is worth noting that most of the trails are not connected to the visitors building so make sure to grab a map before you head out.

 This beach is most known for the many gulls that venture over.
 I love sitting by the water during the summer with a good book watching the birds in the distance scurrying around the sand.
-There is a short path that takes you around a creek where you can find a variety of birds such as tanagers and warblers as well.
+There is a short path that takes you around a creek where you can find a variety of birds such as tanagers and warblers during migration.